Chadarius/sc-config/Profiles/dual-vkb/README.md

 ### Joystick Layout
 Here is a PDF of the [dual-vkbl](https://github.com/Chadarius/sc-config/raw/main/Profiles/dual-vkb/dual-vkb.pdf).
 I designed it with LibreOffice Draw.
 The original file is available in the repo as dual-vkb.odg.
 There is also a PNG at 150 dpi.

+## Change log
+### 20240212
+Added changed the right pinky finger button to act as a mode shift button.
+This effectively doubles the number of buttons for each joystick from 30 each to 60 each.
+It also doubles the axis of the thumb sticks.
+To that end I've added some mode shift functionality into Star Citizen for a few buttons.
+Shift mode is marked as green on the binding chart.

+- Right pinky (D1-button 5) is now the shift button.
+- The push to talk button (Numpad-Plus) is now Button5(D1) + Right Button2(A2)
+- Remote Turret 1, 2, and 3 selections are assigned to Right Button5(D1) + Right Hat C1 (left, up, and right)
+- Cruise Control toggle is assigned to Right Button5(D1) + Left Hat A4 left
+- Zoom In/Out absolute are assigned to Right Button5(D1) + Left Hat A4 Up/down